 Though it features none of his most beloved characters, Pyramids is nonetheless a favourite among Discworld fans – not least because the first quarter of the book takes us into the classrooms of Ankh-Morpork’s most famous guild.
 What do you think of this tale of tradition, family and mathematics gone wrong?
 Let us know!
 Use the hashtag #Pratchat5 on social media.

-Richard hosts trivia twice a week, on Thursdays and Sundays, at the Cornish Arms on Sydney Road in Brunswick, Melbourne.
+Guest Richard McKenzie is a comedian best known for his storytelling style.
+Though he rarely performs standup anymore, he hosts trivia twice a week, on Thursdays and Sundays, at the Cornish Arms on Sydney Road in Brunswick, Melbourne.
 Make sure to use a Pratchett pun in your team name if you go!

 You can read the full show notes and errata for this episode on our web site.